 The consultation for dentures might occur during a regular dental appointment at Dr. Gallardo’s Miami Beach office, or at a scheduled appointment to discuss tooth replacement options.
 At bi-annual check-ups, patients might undergo dental X-rays and receive a comprehensive oral exam, both of which are necessary to begin the discussion of dentures.

-The gum tissue must be healthy enough to support false teeth, so those who are candidates for dentures should have all existing dental health issues treated prior to the bite mold appointment in case additional teeth must be extracted.
-If a patient is interested in having dental implants placed to support his or her dentures, the dentist must ensure there is sufficient bone mass for this treatment option.
+The gum tissue must be healthy enough to support false teeth, so those who are candidates for dentures should have all existing dental health issues treated prior to the bite mold appointment, in case additional teeth must be extracted.
+If a patient is interested in having dental implants placed to support his or her dentures, the dentist must ensure that there is sufficient bone mass for this treatment option.
 The results of the impression are sent to a dental laboratory to create full or partial dentures.

 Typically made of an acrylic base